 Our academic courses and student services will continue to be available to European students as before, but you should be aware of a few changes to student funding and immigration requirements after the UK has left the European Union.
 Please note that these changes do not apply to Irish nationals living in the UK or Ireland.

-If you'll be coming to study in the UK for the first time from October 2021 you are likely to be classified as an international student for tuition fee purposes.
-This means that you will be required to pay international tuition fees, and will not have access to tuition fee loans from the UK government.
-In recognition of the changed funding, we have introduced EU scholarships for new undergraduate, masters and research students.
-The £5,000 undergraduate scholarships are available for the duration of your degree so you'll receive the scholarship for each year of studies in your undergraduate degree.
-There are additional scholarships and funding sources available for some countries, please check the webpage for your country for further information.
+In recognition of the changed funding, we have introduced EU scholarships for undergraduate students worth £5,000, for masters students with awards up to £5,500, and also research scholarships worth £8,000.
+The undergraduate scholarships are available for the duration of your degree so you will receive the £5,000 scholarship for each year of studies in your undergraduate degree.
+There are additional scholarships and funding sources available for some countries.
+Please check the webpage for your country for further information.

 The University was a second home for me, and not just because I spent my time there studying and going to the various venues and societies, but because I found my place there - a place where I could live along with over 148 different nationalities!
 Not only did I make a lot of connections, but I had the chance to receive an excellent academic experience taught by world-leading academics, who helped me grow both academically and individually.
 Studying at Essex was also a great boost for my employability.
 During my three years I successfully finished three paid internships and got paid and unpaid experience as a photographer, peer mentor, course representative, student ambassador and an online brand student blogger.